Pachpadra Refinery: Financing and outcomes

-Barmer Refinery is owned by a joint venture between Hindustan Petroleum Corporation Limited (owning 74% stakes) and the Government of Rajasthan (owning 26% stakes).
+Pachpadra Refinery is owned by a joint venture between Hindustan Petroleum Corporation Limited (owning 74% stakes) and the Government of Rajasthan (owning 26% stakes).
 In January 2019, the project was announced to be worth ₹43129 crore.
 Around 66% of the finances (worth ₹28753 crore) would be arranged through loan from joint consortium of lenders; State Bank of India being prime lender with over 50% contribution.
 However, in 2023, the estimated investment had nearly doubled and increased to ₹72000 crore.

 Hindustan Petroleum Corporation Limited managing director M. K. Surana said the project would employ 40,000 people directly and 60,000 people indirectly.
 More employment will be given to local people.

-Rajasthan State Industrial Development and Investment Corporation will invest ₹1 lakh core in Barmar Refinery.
+Rajasthan State Industrial Development and Investment Corporation will invest ₹1 lakh core in Balotra Refinery.